huatengh/Classiphy/README.md

 User need to provide:

-* `repfolder`: the path to one repfolder, with the control file example above, it will be either `test/1` or `test/2`
+* `repfolder`: the path to one repfolder.
+In the example above, it could be `test/1` or `test/2`
 * `phylonet.path`: the path to the executable file of PhyloNet (which is used to calculate MDC between gene tree and species trees)

 This function will return the training data as a data frame, one row per gene tree.
 Hence, for multiple repfolders, this function can be run sequentially or parallelly across the repfolders, and `rbind` the result into one big training data matrix.

+User can add in additional summary statistics to the data frame of training data using column bind `cbind`.
+Make sure the name of additional columns start with "predictor." so that the DAPC function in step 4 will recognize these additional columns as the predictor variables that it should use.

+Currently, CLASSIPHY specify the true model for training data using RF distance between locus tree and species tree-- larger-than-zero distance is labelled as HGT gene trees, and zero distance as ILS gene trees (i.e., we do not identify HGT events that result in no topological changes on the tree).
+This information is stored in the `model.id` column of the training data.
+If needed, user can change the content of `model.id` (e.g., interested in processes other than HGT), DAPC model will be trained to identify the custom categories in user-specified `model.id` .

 ## 3.Calculating summary statistics on empirical data